Academic Catalog

 3. A formal complaint of a violation of the Student Code of Conduct

-1. Complaints involving incidents occurring in the residence halls or apartments will be reviewed by the Director of Residence Life, who will either resolve the matter or forward to another hearing officer
+1. Complaints involving incidents occurring in the residence halls or apartments will be reviewed by the Director of Campus Life, who will either resolve the matter or forward to another hearing officer

-2. Complaints involving incidents occurring outside the residence halls, or complaints involving a substantial violation of the Code, will be reviewed by the Associate Dean of Students, who will either resolve the matter or forward to another hearing officer.
+2. Complaints involving incidents occurring outside the residence halls, or complaints involving a substantial violation of the Code, will be reviewed by the Dean of Students or designee, who will either resolve the matter or forward to another hearing officer.

 3. Complaints involving academic dishonesty are resolved through Academic Affairs.
 Please refer to the Academic Integrity Policy.